nlpie/nlp-adapt/README.md

 You will need to copy the text files for analysis and annotation into the “data_in” folder contained in your shared directory.

+### Run Annotator Systems

-### Click on the desktop shortcut for each annotator system.
+Click on the desktop shortcut for each annotator system.
 Please execute in the following order, proceeding to the next system, once each has finished running:

 1. "Run cTAKES"
 2. "Run BiomedICUS"